ishworthapaliya/theweatherapp/README.md

 The WeatherApp
 ==============

-AngularJS application which uses OpenWeatherMap API to get the weather data.
+AngularJS application which uses OpenWeatherMap API to get the weather data by city.